Operant conditioning, also known as instrumental conditioning, uses rewards and punishments to connect behavior with outcomes.

 - Parents punish a teen girl by taking her phone away since she did not clean up her room as told by her parents.
 This acts as a negative punishment in which parents take away a phone, a positive stimulus.

-- A child if showing certain behavior is threatened to lose recess privileges will avoid that particular behavior.
+- A child if showing certain behavior is under the threat of losing recess privileges will avoid that particular behavior.
 This possibility of punishment will result in the decline of disruptive behaviors.

-Some of these examples show an increase in behavior due to the promise or possibility of receiving a reward.
-Operant conditioning also helps in decreasing a certain behavior by applying a negative outcome or by removing a desirable outcome.
+Some examples demonstrate an increase in behavior due to the promise or possibility of receiving a reward.
+The process also aids in decreasing a specific behavior by applying a negative outcome or removing a desirable one.

 He named this behavior “respondent”.

-Skinner’s theory was influenced by psychologist Edward Thorndike, who called it the “Law of effect”.
+Skinner’s theory was influenced by Edward Thorndike’s “Law of effect”

-While operant conditioning relies on a simple notion that the actions followed by reinforcement are more strengthened and will be repeated in the future.
-For example, if your jokes make everybody laugh, you will probably tell similar jokes again to get desired behavior.
-Furthermore, if your certain gesture results in getting praise, you are more likely to repeat it next time.
-The preceding action is strengthened since the behavior was followed by a desirable outcome.
+The process is based on the idea that actions followed by reinforcement are strengthened and repeated.
+For instance, if your jokes make people laugh, you’ll likely tell similar jokes again.
+Similarly, if a certain gesture gets praise, you’re more likely to repeat it.
+The action is strengthened because it led to a desirable outcome.

 Reinforcement and punishment

 Reinforcement boosts positivity, self-esteem, and achievement.
 Punishment doesn’t create lasting change.
 Reinforcement creates a positive atmosphere, internalizes desired behavior, and suits individual needs.
 It motivates, leads to lasting change, and promotes harmony.